-Google Cloud Platform (GCP) is an initiative by Google to provide cloud computing services to the customers.
+Google Cloud Platform (GCP) is an initiative by Google to provide cloud computing services to customers.
 These services run on the same infrastructure and platform on which Google services such as Gmail, YouTube, etc run.
 GCP was launched on April 7, 2008, and the complete set of services and the platform is written in C++, Python, Go, Java and Ruby.
-GCP offers a number of resources with a different way to access those resources.
+GCP offers a number of resources with different ways to access those resources.

 Resources offered by Google can be broadly categorized into physical resources and virtual resources.
-Physical resources include assets such as hard disk drives (HDDs), computers, etc, and virtual machines (VMs) come under the category of virtual resources that are ubiquitously present round the globe.
-These data centers are assigned for a particular region (Asia, North America, South America, etc) and each region is further divided into zones.
+Physical resources include assets such as hard disk drives (HDDs), computers, etc, and virtual machines (VMs) that come under the category of virtual resources that are ubiquitously present around the globe.
+These data centers are assigned to a particular region (Asia, North America, South America, etc) and each region is further divided into zones.
 These zones of a particular region are isolated from each other and are identified by a unique name.
 These unique names are a combination of the name of the region and the name of the zone.
-For example, the zone c of the East Asia region will be named as Asia-east1-c.
+For example, zone c of the East Asia region will be named as Asia-east1-c.
 This distribution of resources is done for specific reasons.
 First, redundant data is stored at multiple locations which act as a backup in case of system failure.
 Second, creating zones reduces the distance between the resources and the clients which reduces communication latency and increases efficiency by fastening the working environment.
 There are rules to access these distributed resources.

 Types of resources offered by GCP

 Global, regional and zonal resources are the levels at which resources can be accessed.
-Global resources include disk snapshots, networks, and preconfigured disk images.
+Global resources include disk snapshots, networks, and pre-configured disk images.
 These can be accessed by all the other resources also irrespective of the regions and zones in which they are present.
 Static IP addresses come under the category of regional resources.
 Resources in this category have constraints that these can be accessed by other resources located in the exact same region.
 Resources that have Zonal access are VM instances.
 These also include different types of VM instances and all types of disks.
 Zonal access means that these resources can be accessed in the same zone only.
 Different resources have been kept under different access modes keeping in mind the functionalities performed by these resources.